cenna17/CMPT201/MemoryLayout.md

     * This effectively means the size of a pointer type limits the size of the memory space that a program can use.

-      For a 32-bit pointer, since its value can only range between 0 and 2^32-1, the range of memory addresses must be between 0 and 2^32-1.
-This effectively limits the size of the memory address space.
+      32-bit can only range values between 0 and 2^32-1,

+        => the range of memory addresses must be between 0 and 2^32-1.

+        => This effectively limits the size of the memory address space to 4GB.

         Since each address is byte addressable and 2^32 is 4 * 2^30, a 32-bit pointer can identify 4GB (gigabytes) of memory.

         In case of a 64-bit pointer (16 * 2^60), it is 16 exabytes.

 * We can `use + OR - operations` to move the address a pointer points to in memory.
     => Thereby, changing the thing that the pointer is pointing to.